 The Park currently manages six main projects and supports others, each of which falls into a different category or type of conservation initiative.
 These categories are listed below:

 1) Breeding – the breeding of animals to preserve the species for the future and for their re-introduction back into the wild if and when suitable conditions allow.

 2) Gene pool (studbook) – acting as hosts to animals from other collections to assist in their breeding initiatives, designed to maintain or increase numbers of rare and endangered species.

 3) Sponsorship – donations made by the Park in support of initiatives by other conservation organisations.

-4) Practical Support – the loan or provision of Beale Park resources, either manpower or equipment, in support of conservation initiatives.
+4) Practical Support – the loan or provision of Beale Wildlife Park resources, either manpower or equipment, in support of conservation initiatives.

-Beale Park’s Animal Department, as well as managing the various projects described, also works closely with other external bodies in support of their initiatives, making donations to various organisations such as the Royal Society for the Protection of Birds (RSPB), the Pink Pigeon Project in Mauritius and the Mountain Peacock Pheasant Project in Malaysia.
+Beale Park’s Animal Team, as well as managing the various projects described, also works closely with other external bodies in support of their initiatives, making donations to various organisations such as the Royal Society for the Protection of Birds (RSPB), the Pink Pigeon Project in Mauritius and the Mountain Peacock Pheasant Project in Malaysia.